samluyk/PHPLedger/README.md

 - logic to check for accidental duplicated inserts
 - squash javascript child category bug
 - parent/child income categories
-- create database if doesn't exist (not currently working)
-- move to UTF8MB4
 - start metabase as a service

 ### ✔️ To done: